 Everest is the world’s tallest mountain.
 It lies at a staggering height of 8848.13 meters.
 It is also known as Sagarmatha which means “Peak of Heaven”.
 This 16 days Everest Base Camp trek takes you to the Base of this tallest mountain in the world.
 It is a moderate trek for traders who can walk up to days and days for hours daily.

-The 16 days EBC trek will awestruck you with the glimpses of the diverse Sagarmatha National park as well as the local life of Sherpa people in this region.
-In this trek, you will embark on an incredible journey which takes you to the same trail Sir Edmund Hillary and Tenzing Norgay Sherpa set off in 1953.
+The 16 days EBC trek will awestruck you with glimpses of the diverse Sagarmatha National park as well as the local life of Sherpa people in this region.
+In this trek, you will embark on an incredible journey that takes you to the same trail Sir Edmund Hillary and Tenzing Norgay Sherpa set off in 1953.

 The Sherpas who are the ace of the Himalayas will be your guiding hands along the treacherous path of the Himalayas.
 They will also be providing you with a company and all the knowledge they have to offer for you to understand the local surroundings.

-The 16 days trek is originally designed for the beginners who just started to trekking and are in good health with average physical fitness to overcome the challenges you may face in the coming days at the trek.
+The 16 days trek is originally designed for beginners who just started to trekking and are in good health with average physical fitness to overcome the challenges you may face in the coming days at the trek.
 Experienced trekkers who have steady adaptive features to the altitude and proper acclimatization take the 16 days Everest camp trek via Gokyo lake.